Skip to content

 Palm

 Before BlackBerrys were the ultimate for businesspeople, it was often the organizers from Palm.
-The so-called PDAs (Personal Digital Assistants) looked like prehistoric iPhones.
-Around the turn of the millennium, Palm was THE manufacturer of stylus-operated pocket computers and had the—albeit small—market largely to itself.
+The so-called PDAs (Personal Digital Assistants) look like prehistoric iPhones.
+Around the turn of the millennium, Palm was THE manufacturer of stylus-operated pocket computers and had the–albeit small–market largely to itself.

 The Palm Zire M150